 Two-Year Care and Control" - Residence Refer to "Domicile." - Residence Determination Date ("RDD") Residence determination date" is a date or day established by the governing boards or district governing boards, as appropriate, for each semester, quarter, or term to determine a student's residence.
 Undergraduate and Graduate Students will be subject to differing RDD schedules.
 See UC specific dates under "Residence Determination Dates" - Residency Classification A classification that determines whether a Student is charged Nonresident Supplemental Tuition (NRST).
-Residency Classifications include: Resident, NRST Exempt, and Nonresident. - Resident Classification The Residency Classification associated with being a Resident for purposes of UC tuition and that results in no assessment of Nonresident Supplemental Tuition (NRST). - Residency Requirements The standards of physical presence and intent needed to establish a Residency Classification pursuant to Regents Policy 3105, which includes eligible immigration status. - Self-Supporting (UC Self-Supporting) The ability to support oneself financially without receipt of any support or assistance from others pursuant to UC policy requirements.
-Refer to "Financial Independence" - Special Circumstances Resident Classification A Resident Classification granted to Students who are eligible for and who demonstrate satisfaction of all applicable requirements for the relevant Special Circumstances Resident Classification.
+Residency Classifications include Resident, NRST Exempt, and Nonresident. - Resident Classification The Residency Classification associated with being a Resident for purposes of UC tuition and that results in no assessment of Nonresident Supplemental Tuition (NRST). - Residency Requirements The standards of physical presence and intent needed to establish a Residency Classification pursuant to Regents Policy 3105, which includes eligible immigration status. - Special Circumstances Resident Classification A Resident Classification granted to Students who are eligible for and who demonstrate satisfaction of all applicable requirements for the relevant Special Circumstances Resident Classification.
 Refer to "Sec.
-III.D." - Statement of Intent to Register ("SIR") the form or online form where a Student indicates an intent to register by accepting or declining an offer of admission to a UC campus. - Statement of Legal Residence ("SLR") a form all new Students submit (usually online) to the University.
-Students may be asked to complete this process via a systemwide form shortly after applying to UC, or with the campus residence deputy in the Office of the Registrar after committing to a campus by filing your Statement of Intent to Register (SIR). - Student A person applying for admission, admitted to, or enrolled in an institution of higher education. - Tuition A university-wide mandatory charge assessed against each Student (Resident and Nonresident) uniformly across all campuses of the University. - U.S. Armed Forces For purposes of California law, defined as Air Force, Army, Coast Guard, Marine Corp, Navy, Space Force, and the reserve components of each of those forces, the California National Guard, the California State Guard, and the California Naval Militia.
+III.D." - Statement of Intent to Register ("SIR") the form or online form where a Student indicates an intent to register by accepting or declining an offer of admission to a UC campus. - Statement of Legal Residence ("SLR") A legal application all Students must submit to request evaluation for a Resident, Special Circumstances, Exemption, or Waiver residency determination.
+Refer to Sec.
+II. for additional information. - Student A person applying for admission, admitted to, or enrolled in an institution of higher education.
+This definition is used solely for the purposes of UC residence policy. - Tuition A university-wide mandatory charge assessed against each Student (Resident and Nonresident) uniformly across all campuses of the University. - U.S. Armed Forces For purposes of California law, defined as Air Force, Army, Coast Guard, Marine Corp, Navy, Space Force, and the reserve components of each of those forces, the California National Guard, the California State Guard, and the California Naval Militia.
 (Cal.
 Ed.
 Code § 68075).
 For purposes of Federal law, defined by HEOA, 20 U.S.C.
 1015d.
-Refer to "Veterans Military Provisions"
+Refer to "Veterans Military Provisions" which may include qualifying federal service.